This site is outdated and will be relocated to govote.umich.edu.

 Turn Up Turnout is not your average student group.
-Started by University of Michigan professor Edie Goldenberg, TUT’s goal is to increase voter registration and voter turnout among 18-24 year olds in midterm and local elections.
+Started by University of Michigan professor Edie Goldenberg, TUT’s goal is to increase voter registration and voter turnout among 18- to 24-year-olds in midterm and local elections.
 Our nonpartisan approach is simple:

-- Work with UM’s Ginsberg Center to sign U of M students up on TurboVote, where they can:
+- Work with U of M’s Ginsberg Center to sign U of M students up on TurboVote, where they can receive:

 - reminders of elections; and

 - Create and put into action a strategy to involve graduate students at U of M with our initiative, while teaching them about the importance of voting;

 - Develop and administer workshops that explain to high school- and college-aged students WHY voting is important, especially in midterm and local elections, and HOW exactly to vote; and

 - Share our strategy and workshop with universities across the state of Michigan and across the country, where other college-aged facilitators will implement them in their communities.

 Want to join the movement to promote informed voting on your campus?
 Check out our Promote Informed Voting Flyer to learn how to do so.

 Turn Up Turnout does not support or oppose candidates for public office or take a stand for or against any political party.
 We encourage active and informed participation in American democracy.